IntentArchitect/Docs/articles/module-building/tutorials/create-a-module/01-create-a-module-introduction/create-a-module-introduction.md

 ---
-uid: tutorials.create-a-module.introduction
+uid: module-building.tutorials.create-a-module.introduction
 ---
 # Tutorial: Create a Module

-This tutorial will walk you through creating an Intent Architect [Module](xref:modules.about-modules).
+This tutorial will walk you through creating an Intent Architect [Module](xref:application-development.extensions.about-modules).

 ## What is Intent Architect?